For the purpose of the guidance below, serious incidents are identified as 'notifiable incidents'.

 What is a notifiable incident?

-- Serious risk – a serious incident that is reasonably likely to cause serious harm to a service user
+- Serious harm is reasonably likely – a serious incident that is reasonably likely to cause serious harm to a service user

-- Serious harm - a serious incident that has resulted in serious harm or serious injury to a service user
+- Serious harm has resulted – a serious incident that has resulted in serious harm or serious injury to a service user.

 What incidents must be reported?